kkavita92/bookmark-manager/README.md

 ## User Stories
 ```
 As a user,
-So that I can revisit my favourite links,
+So that I can go quickly to websites that I regularly visit,
-I want to be able to save them.
+I would like to see a list of links on the homepage.

 As a user,
 So that I can view my saved links,